-If your residence is rented and has its own kitchen or kitchenette, you may be eligible to receive housing benefits from Udbetaling Danmark to help pay the rent.
+If your residence is rented you may be eligible to receive housing benefits from Udbetaling Danmark to help pay the rent.

 Rents in Aarhus Municipality vary depending on the location, size, and general condition of the specific dwelling.
 You can rent a room, a flat or a single-family house.

-It is also possible to find accomodation through a housing association (boligforening).
+It is also possible to find accommodation through a housing association (boligforening).
 The rent in a housing association is typically lower than for other types of rental accommodation, but they are usually let out on the basis of a waiting list.